 You can also specify the scripts requests to which you want PhpStorm to ignore during debugging.
 This approach can be useful, when your application contains scripts that use AJAX.
 Suppose you have a menu-ajax-script.php that "reloads" a part of your web page.
 This script works properly so you do not need to debug it.
 However, this script is still requested during the debugging session.
 To have incoming connections to this script ignored, add the menu-ajax-script.php script to the skipped paths list.

-To add a new entry to the list, click the Add button or press Alt+Insert.
-Then click Browse and in the dialog that opens choose the file or folder to skip connections to.
+To add a new entry to the list, click the or press Alt+Insert.
+Then click and in the dialog that opens choose the file or folder to skip connections to.

-To remove an entry from the list, select it and click the Remove button or press Alt+Delete.
+To remove an entry from the list, select it and click or press Alt+Delete.
 The script will be now executed upon receiving requests to it.

 To have PhpStorm inform you every time it receives a request to a script to be skipped, select the Notify about skipped paths checkbox.